-Top talk on everything CI/CD related with containers.
-Every slide as deep as it gets.
+Top talk on everything CI/CD related to containers.
+Every slide is as deep as it gets.
 Terrific.

 API Versioning for Zero Downtime, Patrice Krakow

 IMHO disappointing description on what ING build internally to work with multi-version REST API releases.
-To high-level in my opinion.
+Too high-level in my opinion.

 Angular for Java Developers, Yakov Fain

-A hands on introduction to the foundations of Angular.
-Although interesting, the talk itself was to high level, which could be expected at a Java conference, I guess.
+A hands-on introduction to the foundations of Angular.
+Although interesting, the talk itself was too high level, which could be expected at a Java conference, I guess.